23PA1A05E0/TIC_TAC_TOE_Game/README.md

-# Tic Tac Toe – Java
+# Tic Tac Toe Game (Java)

-A simple console-based Tic Tac Toe game built using Java.
+This is a simple **command-line Tic Tac Toe game** written in Java.
-This project was created as part of my **Being Infinity** task to practice core Java concepts and basic game logic.
+The game allows **two players** to play turn by turn using **X** and **O**.

+---

-## Features
+## 🛠️ Features
+- 3×3 Tic Tac Toe board
-- Two-player mode (Player X vs Player O)
+- Two-player game (Player X and Player O)
-- 3x3 game board
+- Input using row and column numbers
-- Input validation for moves
+- Checks for win conditions
-- Detects win, draw, and ongoing game state
+- Declares draw if the board is full
-- Clean and easy-to-understand logic
+- Simple and beginner-friendly code

-## Technologies Used
-- Java (Core Java)
-- Console I/O
+---

+## ▶️ How to Run

+1. Make sure Java is installed on your system.
+2. Compile the program: